|Brainstem and Cerebrum|

 - If you have diabetes, see your doctor regularly and take appropriate steps to regulate your blood sugar levels.

-- If you are ill or take medicine, see your doctor regularly for check-ups.
+- If you are ill or take medication, see your doctor regularly for check-ups.

 Brain Injury Association of America http://www.biausa.org